aduud21/heckerbot/README.md

 information about discord intents: https://gist.github.com/advaith1/e69bcc1cdd6d0087322734451f15aa2f

-*Tiny Note: Please atleast do some modifications and make sure its not too simular (by too simular, don't just add a comment to one line of the code or such, ex:
+*Tiny Note: Please atleast do some modifications and make sure its not too simular (by too simular, don't just add a comment to one line of the code or such*, ex:
 ```js
 //this does this
 ```
-*

 *Prefix Commands:*